The Bylaws of Winnetka Congregational Church

 (iii) Education Group.
 The Christian Education Group shall plan and coordinate the Church’s Christian Education programs and activities for all ages.

 (iv) Outreach Group.
 The Outreach Group shall plan and coordinate the Church’s programs and activities directed to service organizations and people outside of the Congregation.
 This Group shall serve as the focal point for the Church’s relationship with many of the programs and activities of its Covenant Groups.
-It shall also guide the missionary outreach, volunteer, and mission giving activities of the Church and shall communicate, as appropriate, the goals, objectives, and results of these activities to the Congregation and community.
+It shall also guide the missionary doing, volunteer, rummage/benevolence and mission giving activities of the Church and shall communicate, as appropriate, the goals, objectives, and results of these activities to the Congregation and community.
+The rummage/benevolence committee shall oversee all financial accounts related to this ministry.

 (v) Nurture Group.
-The Nurture Group shall plan and coordinate activities which nurture the spiritual growth of Members and friends of the Church (e.g., calling, fellowship, membership and lay ministry).
+The Nurture Group shall plan and coordinate activities which nurture the spiritual growth of Members and friends of the Church (e.g., calling, fellowship, membership and lay ministry and Woman’s Society).

 Nomination and Election of Officers, Councilors and Ministry Group Leaders